Trends

 Re-commerce, or the resale of goods, is booming, and Germany is leading the way in giving products a second life.

-• Re-commerce Growth: The Re-commerce market, which focuses on reselling products, is expected to grow significantly.
+• Re-commerce Revenue: The European re-commerce market, which focuses on reselling products, was expected to grow to €120 billion by 2025.

 4. Demographics of e-commerce users